tylertitsworth/ai-cluster/jetson-exporter/README.md

 ## Development

-On a compatible Jetson device, the metrics can be accessed from the python interpreter with the following:
+On a compatible Jetson device, the metrics can be accessed from the python interpreter.

 ```python
 from jtop import jtop